Cybersecurity in education is a topic that has been raised in profile over the last few years.

 Considering the number of attacks we’ve seen just this year and the disproportionate rise of cybercrime over just the last two years, institutions should take their intellectual property security as seriously as is warranted and engage with methods to protect it as best they can.

-As we’ve seen above, the education sector is both lagging behind in terms of technology adoption and at the same time has a user base of people who susceptible to attack.
+As we’ve seen above, the education sector is both lagging behind in terms of technology adoption and at the same time has a user base of people who are susceptible to attack.

 This makes education organizations an easy target for cybercriminals, who continue to attack schools and colleges to gain valuable information and data to sell.